-Connect a short wire (same rating as the DC wires) to one end of the fuse block and the other end of the short wire to the positive terminal of the last battery string (see Figure 21).
+Connect a wire (same rating as the DC wires) to one end of the fuse block and the other end of this wire to the positive terminal of the first battery string (see Figure 21).
 This is essential to ensure even charging and discharging across the entire battery bank.

-Ensure the DC wire connections (to batteries, inverter, and fuse lugs/DC circuit breaker) are flush on the surface of the DC terminals, and the hardware (lock washer and nut) used to hold these connections are stacked correctly (see Figures 11 and 12).
+Ensure the DC wire connections (to batteries, inverter, and fuse lugs/ DC circuit breaker) are flush on the surface of the DC terminals, and the hardware (lock washer and nut) used to hold these connections are stacked correctly (see Figures 11 and 12).

-Verify all DC connections are torqued from 10 to 12 foot-pounds.
+Verify all DC connections are torqued from 10 to 12 ft-lbs.